 How Can I Help My Child?

-To help your child take control of sickle cell disease:
+To help your child manage sickle cell disease:

-- Follow up with any recommended specialists to watch for complications.
+- Follow up with any recommended specialists to check for complications.

 - Help your child avoid pain crisis triggers, such as extreme temperatures or stress.